CECOT: Detention of foreign prisoners

 On 3 February 2025, Bukele met with United States Secretary of State Marco Rubio and offered to accept "dangerous American [convicted] criminals" and incarcerate them at CECOT "in exchange for a fee".
 Rubio described Bukele's offer as the "most unprecedented and extraordinary migratory agreement anywhere in the world".

 On 15 March 2025, the United States announced that it would deport 300 alleged gang members of Tren de Aragua to El Salvador to be imprisoned in CECOT without trial, using the Alien Enemies Act of 1798.
 According to El Salvador's Ministry of Foreign Affairs, the Donald Trump administration will pay the Salvadoran government US$6 million to hold the 300 prisoners for one year "pending the United States' decision on their long term disposition".
 James Boasberg, the chief judge of the United States District Court for the District of Columbia, blocked the deportations from proceeding, but 238 alleged Tren de Aragua members and 23 alleged MS-13 members were deported regardless.
 One of the three deportation flights departed the United States after Boasberg blocked the deportations, causing controversy over whether the Trump administration ignored a court order.
 According to Time, prisoners were physically bludgeoned and had their heads forcibly shaved during their processing.
 A 60 Minutes investigation failed to find any criminal charges against 179 of those deported, while about a dozen had been charged with crimes such as murder, rape, assault, or kidnapping.

-Bukele published a three-minute video to X (formerly Twitter) showing the prisoners' arrival.
+Bukele published a three-minute video to X showing the prisoners' arrival.
 The Venezuelan government condemned the deportation, and Jorge Rodríguez, the president of the National Assembly of Venezuela, stated that the government would "not rest [...] until they rescue the kidnapped [Venezuelans] in El Salvador" ("no vamos a descansar [...] hasta que rescatemos a los secuestrados en El Salvador").
 An anonymous source within the United States Department of State said that it feared the deported Venezuelans could die in CECOT.